ibm-cloud-docs/apps/faqs.md

 {: #domain-change-faq}
 {: faq}

+A new host name option `*.appdomain.cloud` is available on cloud.ibm.com.

 Previously, the `mybluemix.net` domain was used for hosting apps in various deployment targets, such as {{site.data.keyword.containerlong_notm}} or Cloud Foundry.
-Existing apps with that domain still work.
-However, new apps are hosted in the `appdomain.cloud` domain.
+Any apps that you have hosted on `mybluemix.net` are not impacted.

 The subdomain for Cloud Foundry apps is `cf.appdomain.cloud`.
 The subdomain for apps that you deploy to {{site.data.keyword.containerlong_notm}} is `containers.appdomain.cloud`.